|Class schedule for today

 | Click here to view the full Wartburg events calendar.

 The Juice is a weekly e-newsletter sent Mondays to communicate campus news and events.
 Most announcements will run twice, then continue to be available in the Information Center.

 TO SUBMIT AN ITEM

 The deadline for submissions each week is 4 p.m.
 Thursday.
-Send items to email@example.com.
+The next Student Juice will be Jan.
+9, 2017.
+Send items to firstname.lastname@example.org.
 Please keep your submitted item short—no longer than one paragraph—and let us know if your item is for students, faculty/staff, or both audiences.
 Direct questions or comments to Stephanie Boeding, communication specialist for Marketing & Communication, at ext.
 8760.